ProgrammerAL/code-updater/README.md

 ## What Updates Can Be Done

-- Update .NET `*.csproj` files to use a specified C# Language Version
+- Update `*.csproj` files to use a specified C# Language Version
-- Update .NET `*.csproj` files to use a specified .NET SDK Version (AKA TargetFramework element)
+- Update `*.csproj` files to use a specified .NET SDK Version (AKA TargetFramework element)
 - Enable/Disable .NET Analyzers in all `*.csproj` files
 - Run `dotnet format` command on all `*.csproj` files
 - Update all NuGet packages in all *`.csproj` files to the latest version
 - Add Nuget auditing properties to all `*.csproj` files
-- Update all NPM packages in all package.json files to the latest version
+- Update all NPM packages in all `package.json` files to the latest version
+- Search all included files for a regex pattern

 ## How to Use It